vishal-m25/Obsidian/zoho/java 11.md

 ### Anonymous class
 -  You can also declare an inner class within the body of a method without naming the class.
 - instance and member access is same as local class
+- Can be created with
+	- Interface
+	- extend an abstract or concrete class

 ```java
 // Java Program to Demonstrate Anonymous inner class